Kevin Von Erich: Freebird-Von Erich Feud (1982–1984)

 The Freebirds immediately became the top heels in the company, due to the belief of many fans that their actions cost one of their local heroes the NWA World Heavyweight Championship.
 As the feud was building, the WCCW television broadcasts were syndicated to television stations all across the United States, giving the promotion millions of viewers each week in the U.S. alone.
 This changed the face of wrestling and how it was marketed and presented to audiences.
 The extremely physical nature of the matches between the two factions captivated fans, changing preconceptions about what professional wrestling was and could be.
 Throughout the next several years, the Freebirds and Von Erichs engaged in numerous high-profile matches that were very physical in nature with the various members of each group feuding over various championships within the promotion.
 The feud is seen today by many fans and wrestling industry insiders as one of the best worked and most memorable feuds in the history of professional wrestling.
-This line of drama ended, when Kevin's brother David von Erich, died in Japan from acute enteritis of the upper intestine.
+This line of drama ended, when Kevin's brother, David von Erich, died in Japan from acute enteritis of the upper intestine.
 This broke up the symmetry of the wrestling rivalry, though eventually the remaining brothers went on to wrestle individually, with varying degrees of success.

 Feuds with Chris Adams and Ric Flair (1985–1990)

 Kevin also had a long feud with Chris Adams that lasted for months and had many violent matches, including two well-known chair shots on each other that required hospitalization for both men.
-Kevin would also tag-team with Adams on numerous occasions before and after their feud.
+Kevin would also team with Adams on numerous occasions before and after their feud.
 Away from the ring, Kevin and Chris were close friends; Kevin served as a pallbearer during Adams' funeral in 2001 and traveled to England to visit Adams' family afterwards.
-In recent interviews, Kevin stated that Adams was the toughest wrestler he's ever wrestled in his career and he showed a great amount of respect for the British-born wrestler.
-Kevin had several close matches with NWA World Champ Ric Flair, including the main event of the 2nd David Von Erich Memorial Parade of Champions at Texas Stadium, but never won the title.
+In recent interviews, Kevin stated that Adams was the toughest wrestler he had ever wrestled in his career and he showed a great amount of respect for the British-born wrestler.
+Kevin had several close matches with NWA World Heavyweight Champion Ric Flair, including the main event of the 2nd David Von Erich Memorial Parade of Champions at Texas Stadium, but never won the title.